One Ocean, One Mission

 Research Permit to Bring Beluga Whales to Mystic Aquarium Filed

-Sea Research Foundation is submitting a research permit request to the National Oceanic and Atmospheric Administration (NOAA), National Marine Fisheries Service, to import five beluga whales born under human care from Marineland Canada.
+Sea Research Foundation submitted a research permit request to the National Oceanic and Atmospheric Administration (NOAA), National Marine Fisheries Service, to import five beluga whales born under human care from Marineland Canada.
 Sea Research Foundation is a center for global research in beluga whales with a core team of five full-time scientists studying belugas within a larger, world renowned marine science research program.
 We operate a state-of-the-art facility at the University of Connecticut-Avery Point, where our scientists all hold faculty appointments, dedicated to non-invasive beluga research that continues to be essential to the advancement of knowledge and conservation.

 Beluga studies at Sea Research Foundation advance knowledge of immune responses (i.e., to infections, toxins, and other stressors), indicators of health (i.e., general and reproduction and behavior), hearing and sound issues, diving physiology, and non-invasive study techniques.
 Our overall understanding of beluga whales helps the conservation of endangered beluga populations such as those in Cook Inlet, Alaska and the Saint Lawrence Estuary, as well as declining populations elsewhere.
 Sea Research Foundation’s research is key to advancements in recovery and sustainability plans that are supported by indigenous community members, scientists, wildlife managers and others.